Blinken to wrap up rare visit to China, may meet Xi Jinping - ExBulletin

 Beijing’s reluctance to engage in regular military talks with Washington is particularly alarming for China’s neighbors.

-In his first visit to China since U.S. President Joe Biden took office, Blinken stressed “the need to reduce the risk of misperception and miscalculation” during his talks with Qin, said the State Department.
+In his first visit to China since U.S. President Joe Biden took office, Blinken stressed the need to reduce the risk of misperception and miscalculation during his talks with Qin, the department said. of state.

 Ahead of the talks, U.S. officials saw little chance of a breakthrough in the many disputes between the world’s biggest economies, which also include U.S. efforts to rein in China’s semiconductor industry and stem the flow of the opioid. synthetic lethal fentanyl and its chemical precursors from China. .